antek3737/parallel-programming/Sharing data between many manufacturers and consumers/README.md

   Manufacturer creates defined number of processes that are sending defined number of chars and saving them into their files named "in_PID.txt".
 Then, manufacturer waits till all processes  have been ended.
   Consumer creates defined number of processes that are receiving chars and putting it into their files calles "out_PID.txt".
-Then, consumer aits till all processes  have been ended.
+Then, consumer waits till all processes  have been ended.
   Moreover, each program checks if the limit of running processes will not be exceed.
-  When the last char is received, one of processes remote pipe.
+  When the last char is received, one of processes remotes pipe.
   Functionality of the project is mainly based on named pipe(fifo).

 ##### PL: